groq/mlagility/docs/tools_user_guide.md

 The following arguments are used to configure `benchit` and the APIs to target a specific device and runtime:
 - `--devices TYPE` is a list of the types of devices to be used for benchmarking.
   - _Note_: MLAgility is flexible with respect to which specific devices can be used, as long as they meet the requirements in the [Devices and Runtimes table](#devices-runtimes-table).
-    - The `benchit()` API will simply use whatever device, of the given `TYPE`, is available on the machine specified by `--ip`.
+    - The `benchit()` API will simply use whatever device, of the given `TYPE`, is available on the machine.
-    - For example, if you specify `--device nvidia` and an `IP` that corresponds to a VM with an Nvidia A100 40GB installed, then MLAgility will use that Nvidia A100 40GB device.
+    - For example, if you specify `--device nvidia` on a machine with an Nvidia A100 40GB installed, then MLAgility will use that Nvidia A100 40GB device.
   - Valid values include:
     - `x86` (default): Intel and AMD x86 CPUs.
     - `nvidia`: Nvidia GPUs.